 I’ve been meaning to tackle an uncured ham for a while, so imagine my delight when US Wellness Meats asked me to write up a recipe for their petite ham.
 This smoked ham is both sugar and nitrate free, using compassionate certified pork.
 Its size is also perfect for our family of three – 2.5 lbs of porcine goodness.
 There was plenty for us to eat, and a good amount of leftovers to boot.
 For those of you using a cured and/or a spiral-cut ham, don’t worry – this recipe works just fine for them as well.

 1 US Wellness Meats Petite Ham (2.5 lbs)

 The US Wellness Meats petite ham is already seasoned with cinnamon and cloves, but nothing beats a fresh glaze.
 This glaze has all of your traditional ham tastes – mustard, citrus, and honey – and mixes beautifully with the savory pork flavor.

-The ham will take a day or two to thaw in the refrigerator.
-Remove the thawed ham from the fridge, and let it sit out for 30 minutes to bring it to room temperature.
+1. Remove the ham from the fridge, and let it sit out at room temperature for 30 minutes.

 2. Preheat your oven to 325 degrees.
 Place the ham on a roasting rack, in a roasting pan.
 This is the rack we use.
 Pour the wine and water into the pan, and line the pan with the orange slices.
 Cover the pan tightly with tin foil and roast for 15 minutes per pound, until the ham reaches an internal temperature of 130F.

 3. While the ham is roasting, prepare the glaze.
 Combine the honey, orange juice, dry mustard, cloves, and pepper; warm over low heat until slightly thickened, about 15 minutes.